tediko/loopstudios-landing-page/README.md

 ## Overview

 ### Intro
 Hello!
-This is my solution to [Todo App - Frontend Mentor](https://www.frontendmentor.io/challenges/loopstudios-landing-page-N88J5Onjw) challenge.
+This is my solution to [Loopstudios landing page - Frontend Mentor](https://www.frontendmentor.io/challenges/loopstudios-landing-page-N88J5Onjw) challenge.
 That was a simple and fun challenge, although there was room to try new things and learn something new.

 ### The challenge